snewhouse/DCGAN-Tensorflow/README.md

 <img src="figure/dcgan.png" height="300"/>

-The implemented model is trained and tested on three publicly available datasets: [MNIST](http://yann.lecun.com/exdb/mnist/), [SVHN](http://ufldl.stanford.edu/housenumbers/), and [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html).
+The implemented model is trained and tested on four publicly available datasets: [MNIST](http://yann.lecun.com/exdb/mnist/), [Fashion MNIST](https://github.com/zalandoresearch/fashion-mnist), [SVHN](http://ufldl.stanford.edu/housenumbers/), and [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html).

 Note that this implementation only follows the main architecture of the original paper while differing a lot in implementation details such as hyperparameters, applied optimizer, etc. Also, some useful training tricks applied to this implementation are stated at the end of this README.